 If you sweat excessively during a workout, you can become dehydrated.
-According to MayoClinic.com, one of the symptoms of dehydration is thick, stringy saliva, which can form a white, sticky substance around your mouth.
-Another cause is a condition known as dry mouth.
+One of the symptoms of dehydration is thick, stringy saliva, which can form a white, sticky substance around your mouth.
+Another cause of white around the mouth with exercise is a condition known as dry mouth.

 You may think that feeling thirsty is the best indicator of dehydration, but that's not necessarily the case, according to the Mayo Clinic.
 A better test is how often you need to urinate and the color of your urine.
 If it is dark yellow and you only need to go about every eight hours, it's likely you are dehydrated, even if you're not thirsty.

 Other symptoms may include dry, white clumps of saliva forming on your lips, cracked or chapped lips, headaches, constipation and lightheadedness.

 Severe dehydration requires immediate medical attention.
 See a doctor immediately if you have any of these extreme symptoms — diarrhea for more than 24 hours, inability to keep fluids down, black or bloody stool or altered orientation.

 It's not unusual to become mildly dehydrated during exercise because you naturally lose water through sweating, particularly if you do an intense workout or it is hot.

 Dehydration during exercise causes your body temperature and heart rate to increase as blood thickens, according the Heart Foundation.
 Apart from feeling thirsty, a dry mouth is one of the first signs of dehydration during a workout.